 Vou've got a good start towards success in Radio.
-You are the logical man for this work-you are deeply interested in Radio-and with a little more preparation I am sure we can fit you for one of Radio's good jobs.
+You are the logi-cal man for this work-you are deeply interested in Radio-and with a little more preparation I am sure we can fit you for one of Radio's good jobs.
 Many amateurs have stepped into fine jobs after completing my course.
+Read their letters in my book "Rich Rewards in Radio." my course.
 Read their letters in my book "Rich Rewards in Radio."